Ron Francis (artist)

-Ron Francis is an artist who paints in a trompe-l'œil style.
-He was born Ronald Malcolm Francis in Stanmore, Sydney, Australia in September 1954.
+Ronald Malcolm Francis (born 5 September 1954) is an Australian artist who paints in a trompe-l'œil style.

-In 1974 he moved to Melbourne, Australia where he exhibited with Profile Gallery and later with MCA (Melbourne Contemporary Art Gallery).
-Around 1988 he began painting trompe-l'œil murals in affiliation with a company called 'Fresco Site Specific Art'.
+Francis was born in Stanmore, Sydney, Australia.
+In 1974 he moved to Melbourne, where he exhibited with Profile Gallery and later with MCA (Melbourne Contemporary Art Gallery).
+Around 1988 he began painting trompe-l'œil murals in affiliation with a company called Fresco Site Specific Art.

 He moved to South Australia in 1991 and continued to paint trompe-l'œil murals until 2005 when, motivated by illness, he stopped taking commissions and returned to exhibiting fine art.
 Since 2010 he has been living in Tasmania.

-Published in: Trompe L'Oeil Today, written by Ursula E. and Martin Benad.

-The book was originally published in German under the title Illusionsmalerei Heute.